swagtop/bevy-flake/docs/details.md

-The reason why we can't just put the SDK and CRT pulled by `cargo-xwin` in a tarball and then put it in the store, is that `cargo-xwin` writes to the directory it is reading the SDK and CRT from.
+The reason why we can't just put the SDK and CRT pulled by `cargo-xwin` in a tarball and then put it in the store, is that `cargo-xwin` writes to the directory it is reading the SDK and CRT from on usage.
 It updates some scripts, and creates symlinks to your toolchain inside of the directory.

 For this to be solved, we either need to find a different way to include the SDK and CRT, like using [windows-msvc-sysroot,][sysroot] or getting a PR through to